 4. Use the cut, copy, and paste shortcuts in an app’s Edit menu

 If the app you’re using doesn’t have a top menu or ribbon that’s always displayed, you should find the Cut, Copy, and Paste commands in its Edit menu, as is the case with Notepad.

 TIP: If you can’t see the Edit menu, press Alt + E on your keyboard to reveal the Cut, Copy, and Paste options.

-Your selection is moved as soon as you release the button or take your finger off the screen.
+The selected items are moved as soon as you release the button or take your finger off the screen.

-TIP: If you find this method useful, you can even sync the Windows 10 Clipboard with other computers and devices.
+TIP: If you find this method useful, you can even sync the Windows Clipboard with other computers and devices.